Appenzeller Sennenhund (Mountain Dog): What's Good About 'Em, What's Bad About 'Em

 I do not recommend this breed if you don't have the time or inclination to take your dog hiking or swimming or to the dog park, or to get involved in herding, or weight-pulling, or carting, or tracking, or agility (obstacle course), or advanced obedience, or a similar canine activity.
 Appenzellers were never intended to be simply household pets.

-- The strong temperament.
+4. The strong temperament.
 Appenzeller Mountain Dogs are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
 Some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them that you mean what you say.
 To teach your Appenzeller to listen to you, "Respect Training" is mandatory.
-My Appenzeller Training Page discusses the program you need.
+Read my free online training programs.

 Related posts you might enjoy